neolithos/PW8/README.md

 # Perfect Working 8

 This is a tray program, that is heavly based on NeoLua.
-Because, this is a hoppy project, I will only write help texts in german.
+Because this is a hoppy project, I will only write help texts in german.

 But feel free to translate or ask me question in english.